ryanarnouk/WikipediaTopicExtraction/README.md

 ### How LDA Works
 **LDA Works Backwards**

 LDA runs in reverse, by starting with a corpus of documents and generating topics.
-In order to understand how LDA assumes the documents topics it is important to understand the generative process:
+To understand how LDA assumes the topics of the documents it is important to understand the generative process:

 LDA assumes documents are created in the same way:
-1. Determine number of words in document
+1. Determine the number of words in the document
 2. Choose a topic mixture for the document over a fixed set of topics (k)
   a.
 Topic A: 20%
   b.
 Topic B: 20%
   c.
 Topic C: 60%
 3. Generate topics in a document by:
   a.
-First pick a topic a document in the topic distribution above.
+First, pick a topic for the document from the topic distribution above.
   b.
 Pick a word based on the topic distribution.

 Since we have a corpus of documents, we want LDA to learn the topic representation of K topics in each document and the word distribution of each topic.